 The idea is to put something on your calendar in advance so that you make updates a priority, keep making them a priority, and don’t forget about them.
 Also, if you do it this way, you’re a lot less likely to run into issues because the new plugin you insisted on using required the latest version of something you hadn’t made time to test yet.

-It may feel silly at first, but go ahead and set up a recurring calendar appointment for your updates, and do your best to only handle them (plus your testing process) at that time.
-Trust us — you’ll find it’s helpful no matter who you are or how many extensions you have.
+Set up a recurring calendar appointment for your updates, and do your best to only handle them (plus your testing process) at that time.

 Plan ahead with a staging site and backups